Online and offline platforms

 There are many different platforms for hosting online meetings, including:

 - Microsoft Teams

-It is vital that you familiarise yourself with these platforms in advance of scheduling a meeting and consider which platform is most appropriate for participants and the kind of meeting you are facilitating.
+Familiarise yourself with these before you schedule a meeting.
+Consider which platform is most appropriate for participants, and most appropriate for the kind of meeting you're holding.

 Factors that might influence your choice include:

 - Chat function.
 This can be useful for rapid gathering of people’s views, which can speed things up when you have a lot of ground to cover.
 It also allows everyone to see what people say.
 It can help participants to contact just the facilitators if they feel uncomfortable sharing with the wider group.

 - Voting function.
 This is a good way of testing the range of views or experiences within a group.
 It’s also anonymous, which means participants won't be embarrassed if they have a different view from others or don’t fully understand the issues being discussed.